lixmal/keepass4web/README.md

 - HTTP::XSHeaders
 - YAML::XS

 ###### Bundled modules, may become external
 - File::KeePass::Web
 - Kernel::Keyring
 - Auth::LDAP
 - Seafile::Client::REST

+For best compatibility, the perl module dependencies should be installed from CPAN.
+Although this will take some time.
-Most modules can be taken from the disto, e.g. for Ubuntu 14.04:
+Alternatively, some modules can be installed from distro packages to save time, e.g. for Ubuntu:

 - libinline-perl
 - libdancer2-perl